Trauma Center: Second Opinion: Reception

 Greg Kasavin of GameSpot called Second Opinion "about as unorthodox of a launch title for a new game system as they come", generally praising the game in several areas.
 GameSpys Bryn Williams felt that, despite an occasional lack of polish, the game was an essential purchase for Wii owners.
 Mark Bozon of IGN felt that the game was doing for the Wii what the original did for the Nintendo DS in terms of control innovation.
 Nintendo World Reports Jonathan Metts was also very positive, praising how the game fixed balancing issues present in the Nintendo DS original while adding new and enjoyable content.
 Tom East of Official Nintendo Magazine liked the implementation of the Wii's controls, saying that the game played to the console's strengths.
+Game Revolution staff appreciated the visual improvement over the Nintendo DS version, though speculated that a quick development was responsible for minimal character portraits and a lack of voice acting.
+They enjoyed the Wii Remote controls, considering it an upgrade over the DS' stylus, but begrudged content recycled from the first game and the lack of multiplayer.

 General opinion was positive about the implementation of the Wii motion controls, and how this improved on the control scheme and difficulty of the Nintendo DS original.
 (Note: GameSpot, Official Nintendo Magazine, Eurogamer, IGN.)
 A contrasting opinion was Metts, who found the controls unreliable for some functions such as activating the Healing Touch.
 The story was seen as either good or serviceable, with many noting its melodramatic tone and simplistic delivery.
 (Note: GameSpot, 1Up.com, Computer and Video Games, GamesRadar, IGN.)
 The presentation was also praised despite its simplistic style.
 A lack of widescreen support was a recurring criticism from Western reviewers.
 Difficulty spikes were also criticised by multiple outlets.
 (Note: GameSpot, 1Up.com, Official Nintendo Magazine, Famitsu, GamesRadar.)
+Writing for The New York Times, Charles Herold was unable to finish the game, finding it too difficult.
+He felt that, while it was fun and worth playing, he "never fell in love with it" due to the challenge.